-The Finders Keepers SS19 market application season is in full swing, and with advice in high demand we thought it would be timely to give one of our most popular articles to date, Top 10 Tips: Applying for the Markets, a bit of a revisit and refresh!
+The Finders Keepers AW20 market application season is NOW OPEN, and with advice in high demand we thought it would be timely to give one of our most popular articles to date, Top 10 Tips: Applying for the Markets, another go in the limelight!
 This is a great starting point for first time applicants to our events – and with The Finders Keepers market now in it’s 12th year (whoo!) you know the advice comes from experience and the reading of many, many applications!

 1 – Take clear, well composed and in focus photos

 Our first tip is to invest and spend time on good photos of your products.
 You can write an essay on what your product is, but this will mean nothing if you can’t show it off in your pictures.
 The pictures included in your application can make or break the end result.
 Never underestimate the importance of this, as a better photo might just get you over the line with a competitor or someone who has a similar product to yours.